rfletcher/plex-mlb/README.rst

 0.3beta

 - new: national video stream, when available
-- new: audio streams, when available (including alt. language streams)
+- new: audio streams, when available
 - new: mlb.tv "basic" video stream, when available
 - new: now available as a standalone plugin installer (\*.plexapp)
 - fix: fixed a number of highlight searching/listing bugs stemming from changes to the mlb.com backend